Certificate in Employee Benefits LawSM Seminar

 Continuing Legal Education

-Block I of this seminar has been approved by the Missouri State Bar for 15.9 hours.
+This 4½ day course has been approved by the Missouri State Bar for 35.4 hours.

 Attorneys licensed in New Jersey who attend an out-of-state CLE course that has been approved for credit by a New Jersey State Bar approved jurisdiction (which includes California) may claim the CLE credits from the course or activity without seeking prior Board approval for the course or activity.
-Block I of this program has been approved by the State Bar of California for 13 hours.
+This 4½ day program has been approved by the State Bar of California for 29.75 hours.

-An attorney completing an eligible Approved Jurisdiction course (which includes California) may claim 15.5 hours of New York CLE credit in accordance with the requirements of the Program Rules, Regulations and Guidelines.
-Block I of this program has been approved by the State Bar of California.
+An attorney completing an eligible Approved Jurisdiction course (which includes California) may claim 36 hours of New York CLE credit in accordance with the requirements of the Program Rules, Regulations and Guidelines.
+This 4½ day program has been approved by the State Bar of California.

-Block I of this seminar has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 13 hours.
+This 4½ day course has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education for 29.75 hours.

 Very attractive discounts are available to organizations which send 5 or more participants to IAML seminars in any 12 month period.
 Participants do not necessarily need to attend the seminar at the same location or time.